Home > Asia/Middle East > Kazakhstan > Charyn Canyon, Kolsay Lake, and Kaindy Lake Day Trip from Almaty

 Hiking Along the Rim of Charyn Canyon

 The day of my tour, the temperature was 99°F and extremely sunny.
-I wished I had brought a long-sleeved sun shirt and a better hat.
-After 30 minutes along the rim, we met back at the observation platform to walk as a group down the steps into Charyn Canyon.
+I wished I had brought a long-sleeved sun shirt with SPF protection and a better hat.
+After about 30 minutes along the rim, we met back at the observation platform to walk as a group down the steps into Charyn Canyon.

 Charyn Canyon from the Upper Rim